Lev Aronson: The Holocaust and its aftermath

-The United States
+United States

 Aronson and Bukowska immigrated to the United States in 1948.
 He accepted a contract with the Dallas Symphony Orchestra and moved to Texas.
-Aronson served as assistant principal cellist in the Dallas Symphony for the 1948-1949 season and then as principal until 1967.
+Aronson served as assistant principal cellist in the Dallas Symphony for the 1948–1949 season and then as principal until 1967.
 Aronson taught cello at Baylor University in Waco, Texas, from 1967 until 1980.
 In 1980, Aronson began teaching at Southern Methodist University.
-In the 1970s, Aronson collaborated with Croatian cellist and composer, Rudolf Matz, producing the two volume work, The Complete Cellist.
+In the 1970s, Aronson collaborated with Croatian cellist and composer Rudolf Matz, producing the two-volume work The Complete Cellist.

 Bukowska and Aronson moved to Dallas together but later divorced.
 Aronson married Deane Wright in 1959 and was subsequently divorced.
 He married Harriet Snodgrass, a fellow cellist and former pupil, in 1979.

 Lev Aronson died in Dallas on November 12, 1988.
 In 1990, he was posthumously awarded the Chevalier du violoncello by the Janzer Foundation.

 Impact as a cello teacher

 Though a talented performer, Lev Aronson is perhaps best-known as an influential teacher of the cello.
 During his tenure in the Dallas Symphony, he taught several private cello students.
 After his retirement from the orchestra, he dedicated more time to teaching, privately and at his university appointments.
 He founded and conducted the Dal-Hi Chamber Players, a group of young musicians who performed in the United States and abroad in the 1970s.
 He taught and judged at numerous music festivals, workshops, and competitions.
-He even taught a course for the Southern Methodist University Continuing Education program, which introduced adults to western art music.
+He also taught a course for the Southern Methodist University Continuing Education program, which introduced adults to western art music.